 Welcome to the third and final part of this “Prepper First Aid Basics” series, where we share with you the key first aid elements, we as preppers should know and practice.

-If you’re in the market for a ready-made first aid kit, here’s my top recommendation on Amazon.
+If you’re in the market for a ready-made first aid kit, here’s my top recommendation at Amazon.

 Note: This guide is not a substitute for professional medical care.
 In the event of any of these injuries, call your local emergency line (911 in the United States) and follow the dispatcher’s instructions.